Last Updated on October 19, 2022

 Use Process Lasso to limit CPU usage

-Process Lasso is software that helps you in limiting the CPU usage of a particular app.
-Download the software and use it accordingly, I was able to drop my CPU usage by almost 20% after using the software.
-Also, try switching between hyperthreading on/off, this also has a considerable improvement.
+Process Lasso is software that helps you limit a particular app’s CPU usage.
+Downloading the software and using it accordingly, I dropped my CPU usage by almost 20% after using it.
+Also, try switching between hyperthreading on/off; this also greatly improves.

 Move the game to SSD or faster HDD

-A Reddit user reported constant stuttering in New World, someone asked him for his specs, and turns out the guy had an SSD for C Driver but was running an old 5400RPM HDD.
+A Reddit user reported constant stuttering in New World; someone asked him for his specs, and the guy had an SSD for C Drive but was running an old 5400RPM HDD for the game.
 The game was installed on the 5400 RPM drive.
-The user moved his game to the SSD and the issue was fixed.
+The user moved his game to the SSD, and the issue was fixed.

-If you are still not able to run the game smoothly, please report this to Customer support and they will help you out.
-Issues like crashing, random black screens, games not launching are very common for every release.
+If you are still unable to run the game smoothly, please report this to Customer support, who will help you out.
+Every release has common issues like crashing, random black screens, and games not launching.
 The same things have happened with big releases such as Red Dead Redemption 2, Valhalla, and Cold war, but it was fixed within a day or two.